cpoohee/MeterVideo2Txt/README.md

 All you need is to record a video of your reading.

 This project will convert video of oximetry readings into logs as a use case.
-Internally, it relies on AI for OCR.
+Internally, it relies on pretrained AI for OCR based on the library [MMOCR](https://github.com/open-mmlab/mmocr).

 ## Usage
 TODO